TritonDataCenter/sdc-headnode/README.md

 ## Less-quick start

-There are three main build products from this repo:
+There are four main build products from this repo:

   - `make usb` - outputs a USB image tarball
   - `make coal` - outputs a coal image for use with VMware
+  - `make iso` - Makes an ISO image for installation for a bootable ZFS pool
+  - `make ipxe` - Makes a tarball for iPXE installation

 ### Build prerequisites

-On OS X:
+On OS X (NOTE: OS X cannot make iso or ipxe):

   - A recent version of node (>= 0.10.26, preferably latest).
   - The [json](http://trentm.com/json/) CLI tool.
   - the [XCode Command Line Tools](https://developer.apple.com/downloads/index.action) [Apple sign-in required].
 Alternately, any setup of the GNU toolchain sufficient to build a moderately-complex project should also work.

-On Linux:
+On Linux (NOTE: Linux cannot make iso or ipxe):
   - A recent version of node (>= 0.12, preferably latest).
   - The [json](http://trentm.com/json/) CLI tool.
   - The gcc/clang build toolchain (for building the native node modules)